 Raw Honey Remedy for Sores, Ulcers, and Burns

-About 10 percent of diabetics have open sores that are very hard to heal, often lasting for years in that unhealed state, causing great discomfort and high risk of infection.
-Now a very simple and completely natural remedy can rapidly heal these wounds.
+About 10 percent of diabetics have open sores that are very hard to heal, often lasting for years in that unhealed state; causing great discomfort and high risk of infection.
+But we have a very simple and completely natural remedy can rapidly heal these wounds.

 Studies conducted in 1991 by a medical research team compared a conventional method of burn treatment commonly used to treat burns, pressure ulcers and leg ulcers, with a topical application of honey* applied to the surface of the wound.
 Burn patients were divided into two groups.

-The burns of patients in one group were cleaned with saline solution and pure, undiluted, unprocessed honey was applied daily.
-Burns of the other group were cleaned and covered with gauze that was soaked in a medicated dressing (5% silver sulfadiazine) that was changed daily.
+The burns of patients in one group were cleaned with a saline solution and pure, undiluted, unprocessed honey was applied daily.
+Burns of the other group were cleaned and covered with gauze that was soaked in a medicated dressing (5% silver sulfadiazine).
+The dressings were changed daily.

 Results showed that within seven days 91 percent of the infected wounds treated with honey were free of infection, compared to less than 7 percent of the burns treated with the medicated dressing.
-Within 15 days, 87 percent of the honey treated wounds were healed; whereas only 10 percent of the other group wounds were healed.
-Patients treated with honey experienced less irritation, more relief of pain, and no allergic reactions or side effects.
+Within 15 days, 87 percent of the honey treated wounds were healed.
+Whereas only 10 percent of the other group wounds were healed.
+Patients treated with honey experienced less irritation, more relief from pain, and no allergic reactions or side effects.

 Wounds and ulcer types treated with honey included: gangrene of the skin, burn wounds, topical ulcers, bedsores, and diabetic ulcers.
 After the wounds were cleaned with saline, honey and clean bandages were applied daily.
 Infected wounds that had not responded to conventional treatments were free of infection within 7 days of the first honey application.